simonegiancola09/simonegiancola09.github.io/_news/announcement_3.md

 related_posts: false
 ---

-finished first year exams, gave a [lecture](https://simonegiancola09.github.io/talks/2022-07-16-talk-2) on some aspects of the matching problem.
+finished first year exams, gave a lecture on some aspects of the matching problem.
+Available in "talks"